HowardGech/SimultaneousPLN/README.md

 model.fit()
 ```

-For more package details, please refer to `example.py` file.
+For more package details, please refer to `example.py`.